ctontario/slate/source/includes/_QuickSTART.md

 ```

 Removes a Read-Only user from a QuickSTART site.
 All other users must be managed through adding and replacing.
+The site must not be completed

 ### HTTP Request